- POPULAR CULTURE

 Although I now have millions of readers, something quite unimaginable until the early years of this 21st century, few of those who visit my website and my writings in cyberspace, actually come into my literary habitat, my study here in this little town in Tasmania.
 When they do, I can not show them 'my etchings.'
 What one writes is not like what one draws, paints or sculpts.
 Words on a page are for the private delectation of readers in their private spaces and, increasingly, in public and electronic spaces.
 My words can be observed by the millions on the internet for those who are interested.

 Collectors from charitable organizations, and those who have some cause to tell me about, come to my door.
 The only ones who come in the door, and not just to the door, are a few family members and friends.
 Occasionally a big crowd comes into my home, family gatherings or a big Baha'i group, but not nearly as often as big crowds once did.
 As I say, my life-style, my modus vivendi, is much more solitary now, a suitable one for the full-time writer and author, poet and publisher, as well as the online blogger and journalist which I have become.
 If I want a bit of social contact, like some residue from the more than half a century of wall-to-wall people in my life, I go for a short walk and visit a friend.
 In this respect I am much like my grandfather on my mother's side.
 I remember him well in the evening of his life, and in the childhood which was mine back in the 1950s.
-Reading and going for walks with an occasional appearance at family gatherings was his modus operandi, as I remember it in those 1950s.
-This way of living is largely mine as I head into my 70s in less than 4 months, on 23 July 2014.
+Reading and going for walks with an occasional appearance at family gatherings, and/or a visit with a friend, was his modus operandi, as I remember it in those 1950s.
+This way of living is largely mine as I head into my 70s on 23 July 2014.